webalys-hq/streamlinehq-npm/README.md

 1. Increment a version in `package.json`
 2. Run `npm run build` to create a new build
 3. Run `npm publish --access public`
 4. Change the example app code in the next pull request to use the latest version of this package.
+Increment its version too.
 </details>